modin-project/modin/docs/flow/modin/core/storage_formats/index.rst

 The base storage format in Modin is pandas.
 In that format, Modin Dataframe operates with partitions that hold ``pandas.DataFrame`` objects.
-Pandas is the most natural storage format since high-level DataFrame objects mirror its API, however, Modin's storage formats are not limited to the objects that conform to pandas API.
-There is format that are able to store even instances of SQL-like databases (:doc:`HDK storage format </flow/modin/experimental/core/storage_formats/hdk/index>`) inside Modin Dataframe's partitions.
+Pandas is the most natural storage format since high-level DataFrame objects mirror its API.

 The storage format + execution engine (Ray, Dask, etc.) form the execution backend.
 The Query Compiler (QC) converts high-level pandas API calls to queries that are understood